molindo/scrutineer/README.md

 * a Version - something stored in your primary datastore for that object that represents the temporal state of that object

 The Version property is commonly used in an Optimistic Locking pattern.
-If you store the ID & Version information in your secondary store (say, Solr/ElasticSearch) then you can always compare for any given item whether the version in secondary store is up to date.
+If you store the ID & Version information in your secondary store (say, Solr/Elasticsearch) then you can always compare for any given item whether the version in secondary store is up to date.

 Scrutineer takes a stream from your primary, and a stream from your secondary store, presumes they are sorted identically (more on that later) and walks the streams doing a merge comparison.
 It detects 4 states:

 1. Both items are identical (yay!)
-2. An ID is missing from the secondary stream (A missed add?  maybe that index message you sent to Solr/ElasticSearch never made it, anyway, it's not there)
+2. An ID is missing from the secondary stream (A missed add?  maybe that index message you sent to Solr/Elasticsearch never made it, anyway, it's not there)
 3. An ID was detected in the secondary, but wasn't in the primary stream (A missed delete?  something was deleted on the primary, but the secondary never got the memo)
-4. The ID exists in both streams, but the Version values are inconsistent (A missed update?  similar to the missed add, this time perhaps an update to a row in your DB never made it to Solr/ElasticSearch)
+4. The ID exists in both streams, but the Version values are inconsistent (A missed update?  similar to the missed add, this time perhaps an update to a row in your DB never made it to Solr/Elasticsearch)

 Example
 =======
-Here's an example, 2 streams in sorted order, one from the Database (your point-of-truth), and one from ElasticSearch (the one you're checking) with the <ID>:<VERSION> for each side:
+Here's an example, 2 streams in sorted order, one from the Database (your point-of-truth), and one from Elasticsearch (the one you're checking) with the <ID>:<VERSION> for each side:

 <table border="1">
-  <tr><th>Database</th><th>ElasticSearch</th></tr>
+  <tr><th>Database</th><th>Elasticsearch</th></tr>
   <tr><td>1:12345</td><td>1:12345</td></tr>
   <tr><td>2:23455</td><td>3:84757</td></tr>
   <tr><td>3:84757</td><td>4:98765</td></tr>